 During 2019, 62,662 options were granted (including an adjustment to options previously granted, to reflect the dilutive effect of the rights offering) under the plan and no options were exercised.
-As of December 31, 2019, options to purchase 123,519 ordinary shares were outstanding under the plan, exercisable at an average exercise price of \$4.65 per share.
+During 2020, 16,014 options were granted (including an adjustment to options previously granted, to reflect the dilutive effect of the rights offering) under the plan and no options were exercised.
+As of December 31, 2020, options to purchase 134,533 ordinary shares were outstanding under the plan, exercisable at an average exercise price of \$4.55 per share.